george-0-huang/visio/README.md

 ## Acknowledgments

-* Thanks for the assignment from VISIO
+* Thanks for this intriguing assignment from VISIO